International Paper

 The International Paper Company is an American pulp and paper company, the largest such company in the world.
-It has approximately 56,000 employees, and is headquartered in Memphis, Tennessee.
+It has approximately 39,000 employees, and is headquartered in Memphis, Tennessee.

 History

-The company was incorporated January 31, 1898, upon the merger of 17 pulp and paper mills in the northeastern United States.
+The company was incorporated January 31, 1898, upon the merger of 17 pulp and paper mills in the northeastern United States and eastern Canada.
 Its founders and first two presidents were William Augustus Russell, who died suddenly in January 1899, and Hugh J. Chisholm.
 Philip Tell Dodge, president of the Mergenthaler Linotype Company, served as its chairman for 11 years.
 The invention of the Linotype dramatically increased the size of newspapers and the need for newsprint.
 The newly formed company supplied 60 percent of all newsprint in the country.

 Hudson River Mill

 The Hudson River Mill in Corinth, New York, where the Sacandaga River joins the Hudson River, was a pioneer in the development of the modern paper industry in the late 19th century.
 The first wood-based newsprint paper mill in New York, it was built by Albrecht Pagenstecher in 1869.

 In the early 20th century, the Hudson River Mill was one of the company's largest plants and served both as its principal office, and a place where paper workers helped shape the direction of the industry's early labor movement.